clap-rs/clap/examples/derive_ref/README.md

 See [demo.rs](../demo.rs) and [demo.md](../demo.md) for a brief example.

-Let's start by breaking down what can go where:
+Let's start by breaking down the anatomy of the derive attributes:
 ```rust
 use clap::{Parser, Args, Subcommand, ArgEnum};